 - Disable ALL Incident Rules in RSA NetWitness Suite 11.0.
 Go to CONFIGURE > Incident Rules > Aggregation Rules tab.
 Disable all of the incident rules.
 Rules that are enabled show a green circle.
 Disabled rules show a white circle.
 To disable a rule, select the checkbox in front of the rule and select the edit icon.
 Clear the Enabled checkbox and click Save.

-- Download the following ESA alert migration script files from RSA Link.
+- Download the ESA alert migration script files attached to this article.

 |migration_script.jar||This is the ESA Migration script.|

 |script.properties||This file changes the script settings.
 The script.properties file must be in the same directory as the migration_script.jar when you run the script.|

 |script-sample.properties||A sample script.properties file is provided for your reference.|